-The surface material of a coffee table is the part you’ll interact with most on a day to day basis.
+The surface material of a coffee table is the part you’ll interact with most on a day-to-day basis.
 This is often the same material of which the table is largely constructed, but can also act in contrast or compliment a distinctly different frame.

-Glass top tables are incredibly popular for a reason: they add visual space, a luxurious sheen, and are stain and water damage proof.
+Glass top tables are popular for a reason: they add visual space, a luxurious sheen, and are stain and water damage proof.
 Whether metal, wood, or other construction, a glass top adds a sparkle to any table.